awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 Valid pattern: `^[1-9]{1}[0-9]{0,3}$`

 `ForceDeploy`
-Indicates whether to force the Docker deployment if it fails due to the improper cleanup of the last deployment\.
-The default is `False`\.
+Indicates whether to force the Docker deployment if it fails because of the improper cleanup of the last deployment\.
+The default value is `False`\.
 Display name in the AWS IoT console: **Force deployment**
 Required: `false`
 Type: `string`
 Valid pattern: `^(true|false)$`

 `DockerPullBeforeUp`
 Indicates whether the deployer should run `docker-compose pull` before running `docker-compose up` for a pull\-down\-up behavior\.
-The default is `True`\.
+The default value is `True`\.
 Display name in the AWS IoT console: **Docker Pull Before Up**
 Required: `false`
 Type: `string`
 Valid pattern: `^(true|false)$`

 `StopContainersOnNewDeployment`
 Indicates whether the connector should stop Docker Deployer managed docker containers when GGC is stopped \(when a new group deployment is made, or the kernel is shutdown\)\.
-The default is `True`\.
+The default value is `True`\.
 Display name in the AWS IoT console: **Docker stop on new deployment**
- We recommend leaving this parameter to its default `True` value\.
-Setting this parameter to `False` will cause your Docker container to continue running even after terminating the AWS IoT Greengrass core or starting a new deployment\.
+We recommend keeping this parameter set to its default `True` value\.
+The parameter to `False` causes your Docker container to continue running even after terminating the AWS IoT Greengrass core or starting a new deployment\.
 If you set this parameter to `False`, you must ensure that your Docker containers are maintained as necessary in the event of a `docker-compose` service name change or addition\.
- For more information please refer to the `docker-compose` compose file documentation\.
+ For more information, see the `docker-compose` compose file documentation\.
 Required: `false`
 Type: `string`
 Valid pattern: `^(true|false)$`